Octavious/phone-use-agent-windows/README.md

 - **ADB Bridge**: Handles communication with the Android device
-- **OmniParser**: Identifies interactive elements on the screen
-- **Qwen VL Agent**: Makes decisions based on visual input and task context
+- **OmniParser**: Identifies interactive elements on the screen ~~- **Qwen VL Agent**: Makes decisions based on visual input and task context~~ __Theoritically it should work on windows with my modifications, but i could not test it, since i dont have a good GPU, hence i replaced it with Gemini 2.0 Flash__
 - **Main Controller**: Orchestrates the execution cycles and manages state

 ## Troubleshooting